Bank ‘to unleash another £100bn of QE’ as double-dip recession fears mount | Press and Journal

 But the Bank is expected to keep interest rates at 0.1% and hold off from taking them below zero for the first time in its history.

-The decision and quarterly set of forecasts come as experts warned that the latest restrictions will send gross domestic product (GDP) tumbling this month.
+The noon decision and quarterly set of forecasts come as experts have warned the latest restrictions will send gross domestic product (GDP) tumbling this month.

 With a fall in GDP on the horizon for the final quarter of 2020, the economy could be led into a possible double-dip recession by early next year.